Bookings Workflow

 Stages

-Stages represent the phases of progression of an Opportunity.
+Stages represent the phases of progression of an Booking.
 These are high level categories that show up in high level reporting, like the Sales Funnel diagram in the Sales Pipeline.
 Think of a Stage as the word you’d use to describe to an outsider the sales process it’s concerned with.
 Some common stages are terms like Proposed or Reconsider .

 The naming of Stages is entirely your own choice, whatever is suitable for your organisation and workflow ;however, their status must reflect either Open or Archived, Lost or Won.